The Goat Amalthea with the Infant Jupiter and a Faun

 The goat of Amalthea is a divine goat that fed the baby Zeus with its milk.
 Its name is translated from ancient Greek and means “gentle goddess.”
 Zeus’ father, Kronos (Cronus, Cronos), swallowed up all his newly born children, fearing losing his power.
 His wife Rhea suffered greatly from this, and when the next child was born, she slipped a stone wrapped in diapers instead of Kronos.

 Kronos swallowed the stone, not suspecting anything, so the kid had to hide.
 Rhea hid him on the island of Crete in the cave of Mount Ida.
 The goat Amalthea saved the life of the future supreme god.
 She produced two goatlings and fed Zeus with the abundant milk that appeared.
-Moreover, Amalthea hung on a tree baby Zeus in a cradle so that he could not be found either on the ground, or in the sky, or in the sea, when Kronos was looking for him.
+Moreover, Amalthea hung on a tree baby Zeus in a cradle so that he could not be found on the ground, in the sky, or in the sea when Kronos was looking for him.

 The one who held the cornucopia in his hands could get everything he wanted

 The goat served Zeus even after her death.
 According to the ancient Greek aegis, the god used her unusually healthy skin (according to the ancient Greek aegis) for the shield during the war with the titans.
 Covering his shield with Amalthea’s skin, Zeus made him invincible, and under the auspices of his protection, he began to fight with the titans.
 Thus, another popular expression, “under the auspices,” appeared.

 According to another version of the myths of the ancient Greeks, Amalthea was not a goat, but a mountain nymph to which this goat belonged

 - The goat of Amalthea is a divine goat that fed the baby Zeus with its milk.

 - The legend of the goat Amalthea became the source of the phraseologist from the myths of ancient Greece, where the “cornucopia” term is used.